eduardocamaratta/prompt-config/README.md

 ### Font

 Using a fancy prompt starts by installing a font which supports symbols.
-A while ago Konrad Gibaszwesky showed me [FiraCode](https://github.com/tonsky/FiraCode), which has very nice ligatures.
+A while ago a friend showed me [FiraCode](https://github.com/tonsky/FiraCode), which has very nice ligatures.
 I could install it directly from the GitHub page, but a fancy prompt would require more symbols than the basic ones.

 In order to achieve that, it's necessary to patch the chosen font with the wanted symbols.
 Fortunately this problem is already solved by [NerdFonts](https://www.nerdfonts.com/font-downloads) which provides several known developer fonts already patched with a large catalog of icons and symbols.

 I selected **FiraCode Mono**, as it makes more sense (IMO) for both development and terminal usage.

-## Windows
+## Windows (WSL)

 ### Font